gersteinlab/shiny-dim-reduction/README.md

 ## Installing RStudio

-<b>If you intend to use this tool's data analysis workflow, we recommend RStudio >= 1.3.0.</b>
+<b>If you intend to use this tool's dimensionality reduction & visualization workflow, we recommend RStudio >= 1.3.0.</b>
-This tool is intended for RStudio 1.3.1056, but cross-version compatability was a focus during development.

 You can download an installer for RStudio from "https://rstudio.com/products/rstudio/download/".
 For reproducibility, the following settings were used in development: